MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 > [!NOTE]
 > The file has the extension `tsx`, a TypeScript file that supports XML style syntax used by React.
 It's compiled into standard JavaScript by the build process.

-From the above code, you'll see that:
+### ChoicesPickerComponent design notes

-1. The `const { label, value, options, onChange, configuration } = props;` is called 'destructuring', where you extract the attributes required to render from the props, rather than prefixing them with `props` each time they're used.
+- The `const { label, value, options, onChange, configuration } = props;` uses [destructuring assignment](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), where you extract the attributes required to render from the props, rather than prefixing them with `props` each time they're used.

-2. The input props have the following attributes that are provided by `index.ts`:
+- The input props have the following attributes that are provided by `index.ts`:

    - `label` - Used to label the component.
 This is bound to the metadata field label that's provided by the parent context, using the UI language selected inside the model-driven app.